 New York Separation Agreements

-In many cases, when both spouses agree that they want to divorce, they file for a separation
+In many cases, when both spouses agree to a divorce, they file for a separation

 agreement with the county clerk's office.
-This
+This is a legal process

 may then sue the other for divorce based upon the separation agreement,

-and the other spouse can consent to this.
+to which the other spouse can consent.

 A declaration of separation states that you and your spouse are legally